7wmr/sphinx-demo/README.rst

 Configuration
 ---------------------------

-Create a docs directory in your project.
+Create a docs directory in your project then set as current directory.

 .. code:: bash